PrefectHQ/prefect/docs/ui/cloud.md

 ## Create a workspace

-If you register a new account, you'll be prompted to create a new workspace.
-Workspaces enable you to organize work, keeping workflows for different projects, teams, or clients in their own spaces.
-You multiple workspaces.
+If you register a new account, you'll be prompted to create a workspace.

 ![Creating a new Prefect Cloud account.](/img/ui/cloud-new-login.png)

 Click **Create Workspace**.
-You'll be prompted to provide a name and description for your first workspace.
+You'll be prompted to provide a name and description for your workspace.

 ![Creating a new workspace in the Cloud UI.](/img/ui/cloud-workspace-details.png)